Payroll taxes: A small business employer’s guide

 • States, counties, and cities could impose additional income taxes, withdrawn (and reported) on an employee’s paycheck.

 Employers are responsible for withholding payroll taxes from employees’ pay.
-The withholding consists of federal income tax, the employee’s share of FICA (Social Security and Medicare tax), and possibly state and local taxes.
+Tax withholding consists of federal income tax, the employee’s share of FICA tax (Social Security and Medicare tax), and possibly state and local taxes.
 Payroll tax rates for federal and state income tax withholding depend on the employee’s pay, pay frequency, and W-4 information.
-The payroll tax rate for the employee’s share of FICA is generally 7.65%.
+The payroll tax rate for the employee’s share of FICA is generally 7.65%, although some high earners pay 0.9% more in Additional Medicare Tax.
+Learn more about the Additional Medicare Tax.

 Payroll tax rate details